Seeing a specialist

 One of the most common and important tests for diagnosing cancer is for your doctor to take a biopsy – a sample of cells from the area of concern.
 The sample can then be examined under a microscope and cancer cells may be detected.

-While an incision biopsy may sound like a less pleasant procedure than FNA (see below), the sample is taken under local aneasthetic.
+A sample will be taken while you are under local anaesthetic.
 The doctor handling your incision biopsy will use a scalpel to take a thin slice of tissue from the area of concern.
 The tissue sample will then be tested.
 Depending on the size of the sample taken, you may be given stitches to help the area heal properly.

 If the tissue is taken from inside your mouth or throat, your doctors may recommend that you avoid hot food and drinks while the tissue heals (usually just a few days).
 Bruising and soreness are common and no cause for concern.